giry-dev/mangrove-docs/docs/terms/fee.md

 ---
 id: fee
+title: Fee
 hoverText: A portion of the tokens promised to the taker that are sent to the protocol's vault.
-title: Fee
 ---

-# Fee
+A portion of the tokens promised to the taker that are sent to the protocol's vault.